 - American SIDS Institute is dedicated to preventing Sudden Infant Death Syndrome and the advancement of infant health through research, education, clinical services and family support.

 - CJ First Candle is a national health organization dedicated to saving babies and supporting families.
 Its services include SIDS and stillbirth bereavement information and resources.

 - Unite Inc. offers free support for parents grieving miscarriage, stillbirth and infant death.
 It provides local group meetings led by trained facilitators, referral assistance for individual counseling, a newsletter, as well as workshops for grief counselors and caregivers.

 - Twinless Twins Support Group, Intl. provides support for twins and other multiples who have lost their twin due to death at any age.
 Services include regional activities, national conferences and educational resources.

-- The Compassionate Friends has a brochure for adults grieving the loss of a sibling, as well as local chapters throughout the U.S. and internationally.
+- The Compassionate Friends provide materials for adults grieving the loss of a sibling and have local chapters throughout the U.S. and internationally.

 Helping children grieve

 - Rainbows helps children grieve and grow after a loss due to death, divorce or other painful transition in their family.
 Its trained facilitators use age-appropriate materials and establish support groups in schools, faith-based organizations and community centers.

 - Peter’s Place offers peer support groups for children, teens and young adults.
 Located in Radnor, Pa., through the Peter’s Place Institute, it provides educational presentations and other resources to foster an understanding of the effects of death and grief.